cynraw/Data_Analytics/README.md

 ### Cross joins
 - A CROSS JOIN in SQL combines every row from one table with every row from another table, creating all possible pairs.
 - This is useful when you want to ensure that every possible combination is considered, especially in scenarios like pairing students with subjects to track attendances or enrollments.
+- A CROSS JOIN returns the Cartesian product of the two tables, i.e., all possible combinations of rows.

 ## Unions in mySQL
 - Allows you to combine rows together.